John Jones (abolitionist): Activism in Chicago

 The Joneses became members of a small community of African-Americans in Chicago, comprising 140 people at the time of their arrival.
 The Joneses joined the Liberty Party and made their family home Chicago's second stop on the Underground Railroad.
 Jones was a leading campaigner for the rights of African Americans.

 While his tailoring business prospered, his wife Mary managed their home as a center of black activism, organizing resistance to the Black Codes and other restrictive laws like the Fugitive Slave Act.
 At their home, the Jones hosted meetings with prominent abolitionists, with local and national figures of the abolitionist movement visiting the house.
 Among those who spoke at the house were Frederick Douglass and John Brown.
 The Joneses were friends with both men, with Douglass having introduced them to Brown.
-Brown and his associates, described by Mary as "the roughest looking men I ever saw", stayed with the Joneses on their way east to their raid on Harpers Ferry.
-The Joneses were not militant, despite their anti-slavery views, and did not support Brown's plan for a violent slave uprising.
+Brown stayed at their home several times, the final time being when Brown and his associates (described by Mary as "the roughest looking men I ever saw") stayed with them while traveling eastward en route for their raid on Harpers Ferry.
+The Joneses were not militant, and despite their anti-slavery views did not support Brown's plan for a violent slave uprising.
+Per a published account, Brown's main hint to them on that visit that he was about to do something significant was urging them to invest in cotton, sugar, and tobacco stock because Brown was about to "raise their price".

 Jones authored several influential pamphlets in opposition to slavery.
 Brown advocated in strong opposition to a provision that was ultimately included in the 1848 state constitution that prohibited "free persons of color" from moving to Illinois, and prohibited slaveholders from bringing their slaves to Illinois to free them.
 In his opposition to this provision, Jones cited the principals of equal citizenship and equal treatment under the law, noting that the United States constitution did not utilize the word "white" in its text.

 Jones played a key role in Chicago’s Underground Railroad and opened a "General Intelligence Office" at 88 Dearborn Street in 1854.
 This was the major communications hub for African-Americans, both free and escaped slaves, from 1854 until the end of the Civil War.
 In 1861, the Joneses helped found Olivet Baptist Church, which contained the first library open to black Chicagoans.